NAIST-SE/PNG-BRIDGES/index.md

 <img src="img/summary.jpg" alt="hi" class="inline"/>

-### We are back after the pandemic!
-The theme of the Workshop is "The Potential for Employment, Competency, and Global Engagement in Papua New Guinea"
+### We are back!
+After the pandemic!
+This year theme of the Workshop is "The Potential for Employment, Competency, and Global Engagement in Papua New Guinea"

 ## About
 The objective of the International Workshop on BRIdging Divides with Globally Engineered Software (BRIDGES) is to foster development by providing a forum where researchers and practitioners can report on and discuss issues and solutions to bridge the digital divide of information within a practical geographic-free global software engineering setting.